Strength training is incredible for weight loss. Yet, “I don’t want to get bulky”, is said by almost every woman that comes in to meet with us.

 Why Do You Need A Coach?

-I give away all of the knowledge, information, education I have invested in for free.
+We give away all of the knowledge, information, education we have invested in, for free.
 If you implement and follow it and it helps, that is great!
 But that’s not coaching.
 Coaching is Implementation.
 Coaching is direction and focus and where to start first.

 In the end, we all pretty much know what is holding us back.
-We need a coach to help implement it.
+We just need a coach to help implement it and give us focus.

 For example, you already knew to drink water over soda.
 A coach isn’t necessarily about information, they are about strategy.
 Getting to know you and finding the strategy that works right for you, your body, your lifestyle, your environment, your current routines, etc.